davidmarian2012/davidmarian2012/README.md

-Hi, I’m David 👋
+Hi, I’m David 👋 I am passionate about programming and technology, especially Web Development 💻

-- I’m interested in anything related to Computers and Programming
-- C++, HTML, CSS, JavaScript advanced skills
+- Good knowledge of C++, HTML, CSS, JavaScript & React.js
-- Python, SQL, ASP.NET & Angular intermediate skills
+- Basic knowledge of Databases (SQL), Python and .NET

-- Reach me at davidmarian2012@gmail.com
+Reach me at davidmarian2012@gmail.com

 <!---
 davidmarian2012/davidmarian2012 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.